confluentinc/ccloud-sdk-go-v2/cdx/v1/docs/CdxV1ConsumerShare.md

 HasMetadata returns a boolean if a field has been set.

-### GetConsumerUserName

-`func (o *CdxV1ConsumerShare) GetConsumerUserName() string`

-GetConsumerUserName returns the ConsumerUserName field if non-nil, zero value otherwise.

-### GetConsumerUserNameOk

-`func (o *CdxV1ConsumerShare) GetConsumerUserNameOk() (*string, bool)`

-GetConsumerUserNameOk returns a tuple with the ConsumerUserName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConsumerUserName

-`func (o *CdxV1ConsumerShare) SetConsumerUserName(v string)`

-SetConsumerUserName sets ConsumerUserName field to given value.

-### HasConsumerUserName

-`func (o *CdxV1ConsumerShare) HasConsumerUserName() bool`

-HasConsumerUserName returns a boolean if a field has been set.

-### GetConsumerOrganizationName
+### GetProviderOrganizationName

-`func (o *CdxV1ConsumerShare) GetConsumerOrganizationName() string`
+`func (o *CdxV1ConsumerShare) GetProviderOrganizationName() string`

-GetConsumerOrganizationName returns the ConsumerOrganizationName field if non-nil, zero value otherwise.
+GetProviderOrganizationName returns the ProviderOrganizationName field if non-nil, zero value otherwise.

-### GetConsumerOrganizationNameOk
+### GetProviderOrganizationNameOk

-`func (o *CdxV1ConsumerShare) GetConsumerOrganizationNameOk() (*string, bool)`
+`func (o *CdxV1ConsumerShare) GetProviderOrganizationNameOk() (*string, bool)`

-GetConsumerOrganizationNameOk returns a tuple with the ConsumerOrganizationName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetProviderOrganizationNameOk returns a tuple with the ProviderOrganizationName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConsumerOrganizationName
+### SetProviderOrganizationName

-`func (o *CdxV1ConsumerShare) SetConsumerOrganizationName(v string)`
+`func (o *CdxV1ConsumerShare) SetProviderOrganizationName(v string)`

-SetConsumerOrganizationName sets ConsumerOrganizationName field to given value.
+SetProviderOrganizationName sets ProviderOrganizationName field to given value.

-### HasConsumerOrganizationName
+### HasProviderOrganizationName

-`func (o *CdxV1ConsumerShare) HasConsumerOrganizationName() bool`
+`func (o *CdxV1ConsumerShare) HasProviderOrganizationName() bool`

-HasConsumerOrganizationName returns a boolean if a field has been set.
+HasProviderOrganizationName returns a boolean if a field has been set.

 ### GetProviderUserName